snrnats/doc-centre/docfx_project/pro/api/shipments/adding_paperless_documents.md

 Paperless documents are customer-generated documents that are transmitted to carriers as part of a shipment's data, as opposed to being generated separately by the carrier.
 This page explains how to add paperless documents to a shipment, retrieve a shipment's paperless documents, and remove a paperless document from a shipment.

+> [!NOTE]
+> This page provides help and support for PRO version 2 (Shipments).
+As PRO v2 is currently in development, content may be removed or edited without warning.
+>
+> For support on PRO v1 (Consignments), [click here](/pro/api/help/introduction.html).

 ---

 ## What are Paperless Documents?